INPEX recognises climate change is a critical issue – for business and for communities.

 - supporting improved land management while ensuring an ongoing connection to country and traditional cultural practice is maintained.

-The 18-year program is expected to deliver enduring benefits, given the security of the long-term funding and a best practice governance model that has been adopted.
+The program is expected to deliver benefits for up to 20 years, given the security of the long-term funding and a best practice governance model that has been adopted.

 Planting for the future